 Healthy Cake Pops are the perfect compromise – a treat your kids will absolutely adore, but without the junk.
-Take your kids favorite treat on a stick and put a healthy, breakfast twist on it with this Healthy Cake Pop recipe with no refined sugar, healthy fats, and a secret ingredient, you’ll love serving these easy treats without the guilt.
-This quick and healthy breakfast can be made nut free and gluten free and uses a leftover ingredient you probably already have around the house.
-No more arguing with your kids when you go to your favorite coffee house – promise them a healthy snack when they get home!
+Take your kids favorite treat on a stick and put a healthy, breakfast twist on it with this sugar free cake pop recipe.
+With no refined sugar, healthy fats, and a secret ingredient, you’ll love serving these easy treats without the guilt.
+This quick and healthy breakfast for kids can be made nut free and gluten free, uses leftover pancakes (shh!) and ingredients you probably already have around the house.